prg007/FrontEndProjects/README.md

 ## Wall Clock

 This is a random wall clock that displays the current time.
-You can add it as a short snippet to any project.
+You can add it as a short snippet to any page.

   ![wall_clock](/FrontEndDevelopmentProjects/Front_End_Project_Screenshots/Wall_Clock.png)